neubig/nmt-tips/README.md

 This tutorial will explain some practical tips about how to train a neural machine translation system.
 It is partly based around examples using the [lamtram](http://github.com/neubig/lamtram) toolkit.
 Note that this will not cover the theory behind NMT in detail, nor is it a survey meant to cover all the work on neural MT, but it will show you how to use lamtram, and also demonstrate some things that you have to do in order to make a system that actually works well (focusing on ones that are implemented in my toolkit).

-This tutorial will assume that you have already installed lamtram (and the [cnn](http://github.com/clab/cnn) backend library that it depends on).
+This tutorial will assume that you have already installed lamtram (and the [cnn](http://github.com/clab/cnn) backend library that it depends on) on Linux or Mac.
 Then, use git to pull this tutorial and the corresponding data.

     git clone http://github.com/neubig/nmt-tips